Ask AI

 Diagnostic procedures

-Colonoscopy: as per DGAV/DGVS 2022 guidelines, Consider performing a colonoscopy (probably with a slightly increased risk of perforation) in certain situations (such as an uncharacteristic clinical picture or disease course) in patients with acute diverticulitis, provided covert perforation and abscesses have been ruled out.
+Colonoscopy: as per DGAV/DGVS 2022 guidelines, consider performing a colonoscopy (probably with a slightly increased risk of perforation) in certain situations (such as an uncharacteristic clinical picture or disease course) in patients with acute diverticulitis, provided covert perforation and abscesses have been ruled out.

 C